 He resigned his membership upon taking up his first editorship, as was normal, but his emotional attachment to the union clearly ran deep.

 By the time of our event, he was a few months shy of 90.
 Never a tall man, the craggy gent who emerged from a taxi in Acton Street had the frame of a fledgling sparrow.
 The energy, enthusiasm and intellect he radiated seemed in inverse proportion to his physique, however.
 The interview questions over which I had fretted, were quickly rendered superfluous.
-Before the audience, he told stories, advised, dissected current media malaise, and frequently had his audience in hooting with laughter.
+Before the audience, he told stories, advised, buying xanax online, dissected current media malaise, and frequently had his audience in hooting with laughter.

 Former colleagues from both The Times and Darlington’s Northern Echo (his first editorship) had travelled to be in the audience.
 He recognised them all and was quick to swap anecdotes and praise their talents.